Medical Reserve Corps

 The Medical Reserve Corps (MRC) is a national network of local volunteer units that engage their local communities to strengthen public health, reduce vulnerability, build resilience, and improve preparedness, response, and recovery capabilities.

-NACCHO works in partnership with the Department of Health and Human Services, Administration for Strategic Preparedness and Response (ASPR), Medical Reserve Corps Program Office to:
+NACCHO works in partnership with the Department of Health and Human Services, Administration for Strategic Preparedness and Response (ASPR), Office of the Medical Reserve Corps to:

 - Build the capabilities of MRC units to meet needs during emergencies and disasters;